Tattoo aftercare is extremely vital to the healing process. How your tattoo looks and heals depends on how you treat it AFTER the tattoo is complete.

 At this point pat lightly to dry.
 DO NOT RUB, PICK OR SCRATCH THE TATTOO.

 It is very common that a new tattoo be sensitive, red or slightly inflamed.
 Most people experience some irritation a day or so after getting a new tattoo (it differs depending on the size, placement and amount of work in the tattoo).
-If these symptoms continues longer than 3 or 4 days, call your tattooist so you can set up a time to come to the shop so they can see it and advise you.
+If these symptoms persist longer than 3 or 4 days, call your tattooist to set up a time to advise you on what steps to take.

 DO NOT SOAK IN A POOL, SAUNA, OR BATH FOR 4 WEEKS.